Top 101 Stores For Retail Arbitrage Sourcing

 Top Stores for Retail Arbitrage Sourcing - Malls & Specialty Stores

-Malls are not your usual stops for retail arbitrage sourcing, but the good thing with malls and outlet malls is you can find different specialty stores that you normally wouldn't see driving around.
-A mall would also have multiple stores that you can check out on one trip.
+Malls are not your usual stops for retail arbitrage sourcing.
+Still, the good thing with malls and outlet malls is you can find different specialty stores that you normally wouldn't see as you drive around your city.
+You get to check out multiple stores on one trip.

-Specialty stores are great, especially when you already know your category.
-You just need to go straight to the stores in your category and they have a much bigger collection for your category compared to the general retailers.
+Specialty stores are great, especially when you already know your category and want to avoid general retailers.
+You just need to go straight to specific stores in your category and enjoy their wide selection of products.

 Health & Beauty